Heat styling natural gray hair

 “This page contains affiliate links.
 If you click one of the product links, I’ll receive a commission.
 No additional charges for you!”

 Gray Hair is prone to heat damage as it is porous and doesn’t have its own colour.
-So the chances of showing heat damage on grey hair are higher than pigmented or coloured hair.
+So, the chances of showing heat damage on grey hair are higher than on pigmented or coloured hair.

 “NO”

-It’s just we need to be a bit more careful while applying heat on our natural gray hair so that we may not lose/damage our hard-earned silvers.
+It’s just that we need to be a bit more careful when applying heat to our natural gray hair so that we do not lose or damage our hard-earned silvers.

 Consequences of Using Heat Tools on Gray Hair: